-Hummus gets a deliciously spicy update with the addition of roasted sweet potato, charred red capsicum (peppers), chilli and spices.
+This sweet potato hummus is a deliciously spicy update to the classic with the addition of roasted sweet potato and spices.
+And its totally addictive!

 I love hummus as much as the next person, but sometimes you need to shake things up, and this Moroccan Sweet Potato Hummus makes a delicious change.